Nevada Wolf Pack: Softball

 Since the program was reinstated in 2003, the softball team has qualified for the NCAA tournament three times (2006, 2008, 2009) and has compiled a record of 3–6 in tournament play.
 In 2006, Nevada won its first WAC tournament title as Jordan McPherson pitched all 41 innings for Nevada in the WAC tournament, without giving up a single earned run, while striking out 34 on the way to being named tournament MVP.

 The 2008 team finished the season ranked in both national Top 25 polls.
 The Wolf Pack was ranked No. 21 in the USA Today/NFCA Division I Top 25 Poll and was No. 20 in the ESPN.com/USA Softball Collegiate Top 25.
 Nevada went 44–18 and won the Western Athletic Conference regular season title.
 That season, Noelle Micka became the first Nevada softball player to earn second team All American and Vanessa Briones was named WAC Player of the Year.
 She was the first Wolf Pack player to earn the honor.
 Briones led the way for a program-record six Nevada players on the All-WAC first team.
 The senior led the WAC with a .429 batting average, including four home runs and 16 RBI in WAC play.
 She was joined by fellow outfielder Brittany Puzey, who was named to the first team for the second straight season.
 Puzey batted .339 with seven extra-base hits in WAC games.
 The Wolf Pack received an at-large bid to the NCAA Regionals and advanced to the championship game of the Los Angeles Regional, where they lost 6–4 to UCLA.

 Women's swimming and diving

 The swimming and diving team won the AIAW–Division II national title in 1979 and has won 10 conference championships since 1992.
 They won the Pacific Collegiate Swim Conference in 1992 followed by the Big West championship five years in a row from 1996 to 2000 and the WAC title in 2007, 2008 and 2009.
 Nevada won the Mountain West Conference championship in 2016.

-Nevada has produced 13 All-Americans and reached its highest national ranking in 2000 at #13.
-Nine Olympians have been associated with the program.
-Jian Li You has been with the university since 1996 and is one of the top diving coaches in the U.S., having been a member of the 1980 Chinese Olympic team and a coach for the U.S. Olympic Diving Team.
+Nevada has produced 14 All-Americans and reached its highest national ranking in 2000 at #13.
+Ten Olympians have been associated with the program.
+Jian Li You was the diving coach from 1996 until her retirement in 2025.
+She was a member of the 1980 Chinese Olympic team and a coach for the U.S. Olympic Diving Team.